Water Pollution Facts: The Cost of Contamination

 Whey is separated from milk in the dairy industry to create cheese and other dairy products.

-Acid, smoke and even alcohol are separated from the rest of the components of wine to create quality wines and wines of varying alcohol proofs.
+Acid, smoke, and even alcohol are separated from the other components of wine to create quality wines and wines with varying alcohol proofs.

-Such is proof of the benefits brought about by turning scientific facts into technological applications.
+Such is proof of the benefits of turning scientific facts into technological applications.

-The same phenomenon harnessed to separate solvents from solutes, like particles such as human hair, to compounds as minute as aqueous salts, to elements such as high fluoride levels, is now available for everyday use through reverse osmosis water filter systems.
+The same phenomenon harnessed to separate solvents from solutes, from particles such as human hair to compounds as minute as aqueous salts to elements such as high fluoride levels, is now available through reverse osmosis water filter systems.

 The Best Alternative to Reverse Osmosis